-Coating thickness gauges are used to measure dry film thickness.
+Coating thickness gauges (also referred to as a paint meter) are used to measure dry film thickness.
 Dry film thickness is probably the most critical measurement in the coatings industry.
 A coating thickness gage provides vital information as to the expected life of the substrate, the product's fitness for purpose, its appearance and ensures compliance with a host of International Standards.

 Elcometer offers a wide range of coating thickness gauges to measure dry film thickness.
 Also known as a paint gauge or a mil gage, it includes mechanical and digital coating thickness gauges suitable for destructive or non-destructive testing, complete with a wide range of probes and calibration foils to suit your application.